daudix/daudix.one/content/snug-nook/index.md

 ### Weekend Rebrand

-At Snug Nook we have many unique "traditions", and weekend rebrand is one of them; every other weekend (Saturday and Sunday in the UTC time zone) we collectively decide upon what to rebrand Snug Nook to; a meme, gag, series we've been discussing in the last two weeks, and the like.
+At Snug Nook we have many unique "traditions", and weekend rebrand is one of them; every* weekend (Saturday and Sunday in the UTC time zone) we collectively decide upon what to rebrand Snug Nook to; a meme, gag, series we've been discussing in the last two weeks, and the like.
 It may seem silly and confusing, but that is what Snug Nook is all about; chaotic fun.

+*Sometimes every other weekend if we don't have any ideas.

 ## Bridges